Quantization robustness from dense representations of sparse functions in high-capacity kernel associative memory: Discussion

-Our scaling analysis (Sec.~\ref{sec:scaling_law}) and distance-to-ridge analysis (Sec.~\ref{sec:distance_to_ridge}) provide a more nuanced picture of the Ridge of Optimization.
-It is not simply the point of maximum stability, but a critical operating point balancing multiple trade-offs.
-The power-law scaling confirms that the landscape is geometrically smooth, allowing for graceful degradation.
-However, its close proximity to the capacity cliff reveals that the system self-organizes to the brink of instability to maximize its computational capability, a characteristic feature of Self-Organized Criticality~\cite{Beggs2003}.
-This positions the Ridge as an optimal ``sweet spot'' that maximizes performance while maintaining a safe margin from catastrophic failure.
-Practically, this critical state can be identified by monitoring geometric metrics like Pinnacle Sharpness~\cite{tamamori2025c}, or more simply, by observing the emergence of a bimodal weight distribution during training.
+Our scaling analysis (Sec.~\ref{sec:scaling_law}) and distance-to-ridge analysis (Sec.~\ref{sec:distance_to_ridge}) provide a more nuanced characterization of the Ridge of Optimization.
+The Ridge is not merely a point of maximal stability, but rather a critical operating regime that balances multiple trade-offs.
+The observed power-law scaling suggests that the landscape is geometrically smooth, allowing gradual performance degradation under quantization.
+At the same time, the proximity of the Ridge to the capacity boundary suggests that the system self-organizes near a transition between stable retrieval and memory failure, a behavior reminiscent of Self-Organized Criticality~\cite{Beggs2003}.

+From this perspective, the Ridge may represent a favorable operating region that combines high performance with robustness against catastrophic degradation.
+Practically, this state may be identified by monitoring geometric metrics such as Pinnacle Sharpness~\cite{tamamori2025c}, or more simply, by observing the emergence of a bimodal weight distribution during training.